Hamzabinabdulmajeed/A-Comparative-Analysis-of-Custom-Neural-Architectures-for-Multiclass-Livestock-Classification/README.md

 * **Best Validation Accuracy:** 95.90% (Epoch 23)
 * **Final Test Accuracy:** 94.49%
-* **Analysis:** The hybrid nature of the CRNN allowed for robust feature extraction via convolutions while the recurrent layers refined the classification by treating spatial features as a sequence.
+* **Analysis:** The hybrid nature of the CRNN allowed for robust feature extraction via convolutions while the recurrent layers (Bi-LSTM) refined the classification by treating spatial features as a sequence.

 ### 2. Vision Transformer (ViT)